r3mlab/tweetsmapper/README.md

 </a>

 ## Features
 - Download a user's tweets via the API  and generate a map.
+- Retrieve full user timeline by collecting tweet IDs first and hydrating them.
 - Map a collection of tweets.
 Supported formats:
     - `.jsonl` file generated with [twarc](https://github.com/DocNow/twarc)
     - `.txt` file generated with [Twint](https://github.com/twintproject/twint) (uses the API)